 2. Practice Your Skill

-Use a tool like Canva daily to practice your design skills.
+Use a tool like Canva to practice your design skills.
 Canva has an abundance of design templates and options you can play around with and create eye-catching graphics for any occasion.

 Decide the market you want to work with and practice with the design templates Canva has for that market.
 Notice the font pairings, color schemes, and different tools you can use.